-Besides setting up your account and finding followers, there are steps to take in your property before you even upload your first picture.
-In this article, you’ll discover our top tips for creating an instagrammable vacation rental that will be a visual success both on and offline.
+Besides setting up your account and finding followers, there are steps to take for your property before you even upload your first picture.
+In this article, you’ll gain inspiration from some of the top ten vacation rental owners using this platform to their advantage.
+You’ll also discover our top tips for creating an instagrammable vacation rental that will be a visual success both on and offline.

-Browse quickly through interior design hashtags such as#interiorinspo and you’ll notice a key trend: clutter has no place on Instagram.
-Instagram users favor cleanliness and organization over ornaments and trinkets – and the same applies for your vacation rental.
+Browse quickly throughinterior design hashtags such as#interiorinspo and you’ll notice a key trend: clutter has no place on Instagram.
+Instagram users favor cleanliness and organization over ornaments and trinkets – and the same applies to your vacation rental.

 While your property may be your own vacation home, too, it’s important to remember that when guests stay, they will need space to unpack their own belongings.
 So declutter any surfaces, organize shelves neatly and keep wardrobes free of possessions.

-Natural light makes not only makes for the best photos, but also the best guest experience.
+Natural light not only makes for the best photos but also the bestguest experience.
 Bright, airy rooms can instantly make guests feel relaxed – and they translate really well into photographs.

 These images capture comfort, craft, color and nature.
 Make your vacation rental that little bit more hygge with plenty of plush cushions, soft furnishings and blankets, plus handmade details such as local artists’ work, candles and fresh flowers.

-As well as providing benefits such as reducing stress, creating a feeling of well-being and improving overall air quality, there is no denying that houseplants are a highly attractive addition to any property.
+As well as providing benefits such as reducing stress, creating a feeling of well-being and improving overall air quality, there is no denying that houseplants are a highly attractive addition to any property or property’s Instagram.

 In addition to this, there are plenty of Instagram accounts and posts exclusively dedicated to plants and their place in interiors.
 Top tip: if your guests tend to stay for a week or two at a time, opt for lower maintenance greenery that doesn’t require frequent watering.